aeon-toolkit/aeon/docs/mentoring.md

 ##### Description

-The ROCKET algorithm [1] is a very fast and accurate time series classification algorithm.
+The ROCKET algorithm [1] is a very fast and accurate transformation designed for time series classification.
 It is based on a randomly initialised convolutional kernels that are applied to the time series and used to extract summary statistics.
 ROCKET has applications to time series classification, extrinsic regression and anomaly detection, but as a fast and unsupervised transformation, it has potential to a wide range of other time series tasks.

 `aeon` has implementations of the ROCKET transformation and its variants, including MiniROCKET [2] and MultiROCKET [3].
 However, these implementations have room for